-The rapid increase in remote work since 2020 fundamentally changed the way we interview for roles.
-While there has been a return to the office for some, virtual interviewing and work is likely, at least in some capacity, here to stay.
+The rapid increase in remote work since 2020 has fundamentally changed the way we interview for roles.
+While there has been a return to the office for some, virtual interviewing, as well as remote and hybrid work, is here to stay.

 The upshot is that at some point during your job search, it’s possible you’ll find yourself landing a video interview.
-Meeting virtually may eliminate some of the interview pressure for some — yet others may find the prospect of using video conferencing technology such as Zoom or Microsoft Teams even more daunting.
+Meeting virtually may eliminate some of the interview pressure for some — yet others may find the prospect of using video conferencing technology such as Zoom or Microsoft Teams daunting.

-Keep in mind: There are key differences with virtual interviewing — you won’t be commuting, you won’t be shaking someone’s hand — yet much of the interview process remains the same.
-As such, approach a virtual interview with the same level of preparation and research as an in-person interview.
+Keep in mind: There are key differences with virtual interviewing — you won’t be commuting or shaking someone’s hand.
+However, much of the interview process remains exactly the same.
+So, approach a virtual interview with the same level of preparation and research as an in-person interview.

-If you haven't interviewed virtually before or are simply looking to refresh your skills, we’ve highlighted the following tips to help you expertly navigate the call and improve your odds of proceeding to the next phase of the hiring process.
+If you haven't interviewed virtually before or are simply looking to refresh your skills, here are a few tips to help you expertly navigate the call and improve your odds of proceeding to the next phase of the hiring process.

-A blank, empty background is acceptable, but if you do have a bookcase, artwork, shelves or decor on the wall behind you, the better.
-Keep in mind what can be captured on your camera.
+A blank, empty background is acceptable, but if you do have a bookcase, artwork, shelves or decor on the wall behind you, make sure everything is tidy.
+Keep in mind the scope of what can be captured on your camera.
 For instance, if you have to conduct the meeting at, say, your kitchen table or counter, ensure everything in the background is in order and appropriate for a business interaction.

 Test Your Technology